A short history of the Malverns

-The Board of the Malvern Hills Conservators was formed in 1898 to protect the hills from being further scarred by quarrying operations.
+The Board of the Malvern Hills Conservators, rebranded in 2017 as The Malvern Hills Trust, was formed in 1898 to protect the hills leading to the end of quarrying operations.

 Before the installation of electric lighting in the Priory there was a gas chandelier, the lighting of which fascinated both adults and children.

 One of the earliest motor vehicles, the Santler, was built in Malvern and the famous Morgan Motor Company factory is located in Malvern Link, where during WWII Alan Cobham worked on flight refuelling.